 Did You Know?
 Nine Mile Creek has unhealthy levels of salt in it from winter use!
 Use less salt or none at all.
 Using Deicers with Care (PDF) »

-Clean up road gunk.
+Clean up road gunk on your block.
 Over the winter, trash, leaves, sand, and other materials build up, making the streets a mess.
 Get a bag and some gloves, and clean up the curbs and stormdrains.
 To make a bigger impact, round up your neighbors, and clean up all the stormdrains on the entire block.
 Not only will the neighborhood look better, but it will keep pollutants out of nearby bodies of water.